Lab 1B: Get the Picture?

 bargraph (~ ____ , data = ____ , groups = ____ )

-Write a sentence explaining how boys and girls differ in their use texting while driving.
+Write a sentence explaining how boys and girls differ when it comes to texting while driving.

 Would you say that most girls never text and drive?
 Would you say that most boys never text and drive?